Political unions involving Sweden: Hesse-Kassel

 Frederick I of Sweden had acceded to the Swedish throne when his wife, Ulrike Eleonora, abdicated in his favour in 1721.
 In 1730 he was also in line of succession to the duchy of Hesse-Kassel, which resulted in a personal union that lasted until his death in 1751.

-Norway (III)
+Norway (II)

 By the Treaty of Kiel in 1814 the king of Denmark-Norway ceded Norway to the king of Sweden, an event which likely would have resulted in a full political union between Sweden and Norway.
 The treaty however never came into force, as Norway adopted a constitution and declared independence.
 Sweden, which would not accept this outcome, went to war and forced Norway into accepting a personal union with Sweden.
 The two kingdoms had full inner autonomy and separate institutions, sharing only the monarch and the foreign policy, which was conducted by the Swedish foreign office.
-The new Bernadotte dynasty could just as well be termed Norwegian until the dissolution of the union in 1905.

 European Union

 In 1995 Sweden joined the European Union after holding a referendum on the matter.
 The European Union at present constitutes 27 European states.
 The organisation is a political union where each state is technically allowed to conduct their own foreign policy (though a loose joint policy is in place).